 All right, some other ideas: there could be a talent expense or allowance for expenses, which allows the social media influencer to purchase clothes or to do makeup and hair; any sort of travel expenses for any sort of experiences, or any other expenses related to getting to a particular location for a shoot; or to simply pay for a professional photographer to do the shoot.
 You could typically see some sort of talent expense or allowance that goes into the contract, because that helps the brand ensure the content’s great, it’s the right content, and makes it easier for the influencer to get wherever they need to go and look as good as they need to look in order to do the endorsement.

 Social Media Influencer Contract Forms and Templates (Free)(These are online forms and templates.
 We make no representations about these forms.
-These templates are provided so that influencers and brands can get ideas.
-You should hire an influencer attorney and customize a contract that meets your specific needs and addresses your risk tolerance).
+These templates are provided so that virtual influencers and brands can get ideas.
+You should hire a virtual influencer attorney and customize a contract that meets your specific needs and addresses your risk tolerance).

 Obviously there’s a lot more that needs to go into these influencer contracts and agreements.
 There are some influencer agreements and forms that are out there for you to take a look at.
 I will post them in this podcast.
 As you know, we love to share here, and we want to empower our influencer clients and friends to be able to engage in self-help where possible.